khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 You start a transaction with the `START TRANSACTION` statement and then either make its changes permanent with `COMMIT` or discard the changes with `ROLLBACK`.

+MySQL operates in `AUTOCOMMIT` mode by default.
+This means that unless you've explicitly begun a transaction, it automatically executes each query in a separate transaction.

 ###### ACID

 _Atomicity_